top of page

 Our History

-2019 was a significant year for the Heritage Centre with the official opening at the end of April, following on from this the Centre has opened every Tuesday afternoon to receive visitors.
+2019 was a significant year for the Heritage Centre with the official opening at the end of April, following on from this the Centre opened on Tuesday afternoon to receive visitors.
 Tuesday openings have brought between 5 and 20 visitors to the Centre each week and the feedback has been extremely positive; many have remarked that they had no idea what a fascinating history we have in the village of Carhampton.

 The permanent Timeline displayed in the Heritage Centre is a source of continuing interest.
 During the year three exhitions were mounted covering the Armistice Centenary, Stories from the Parish and another on Apples, Orchards and Cider.
 Apple Day was a great success with over 100 people visiting the Heritage Centre.